VPNs in Russia: how to stay safer and avoid online censorship

 Surfshark boosts an integrated Noborders feature that is precisely built to make bypassing government censorship even easier.
 Plus, its Camouflage mode will mask the fact you are using a VPN.

 If you are looking to save some cash, Windscribe could be the solution for you.
-It offers a free VPN plan with obfuscation technology - similar to the Surfshark camouflage mode - and 10GB data limit.
+It offers a free VPN plan with obfuscation technology - similar to the Surfshark camouflage mode - and 10GB data limit (currently with a free upgrade to 30GB for people in Ukraine, Belarus, Russia and surrounding areas by using the code PEACE at checkout).
 Following the Ukrainian invasion, the provider has also committed to support journalists offering more connection data free of charge.

 Or, you can always try out one of the premium service with their risk-free trials.
 Check out our guide of the best VPNs with free trial around now to know more.